-Since October 2001, Gary Shorb has served as president & CEO of Methodist Healthcare.
+Gary Shorb currently serves as CEO of Methodist Le Bonheur Healthcare.
+From October 2001 until May 2014, he served as president and CEO.
 Shorb joined Methodist in 1990 as executive vice president.
 Before his tenure with Methodist, he served as president of the Regional Medical Center in Memphis for four years.
 His community service is extensive, serving on the boards of Memphis Tomorrow, the National Civil Rights Museum, the Memphis Regional Chamber of Commerce—where he served as 2005 Board Chairman—the Memphis Bioworks Foundation, the University of Memphis Board of Visitors, the Foundation of Evangelism, and St. John's United Methodist Church Administrative Council.

-In November 2004, Shorb received the Corporate Leadership Award from Volunteer Memphis' Corporate Volunteer Council, and in 2005, received the Alexis de Tocqueville leadership award from United Way of the Mid-South.
-Under Shorb's leadership, Methodist Healthcare was named a 2004 Corporation of the Year during Minority Enterprise Development Week, an event co-sponsored by the U.S. Department of Commerce and Small Business Administration and locally hosted by the Memphis Business Development Corporation.
+In November 2004, Shorb received the Corporate Leadership Award from Volunteer Memphis' Corporate Volunteer Council, and in 2005 he received the Alexis de Tocqueville leadership award from United Way of the Mid-South.
+Under Shorb's leadership, Methodist Le Bonheur Healthcare was named a 2004 Corporation of the Year during Minority Enterprise Development Week, an event co-sponsored by the U.S. Department of Commerce and Small Business Administration and locally hosted by the Memphis Business Development Corporation.

-On October 25, 2007 at the Methodist Le Bonheur Healthcare Board meeting, Shorb was honored with the Meritorious Service Award by the Tennessee Hospital Association.
-The award was presented by Craig Becker, president and CEO, THA.
-The award recognized Shorb for his leadership, inspiration and commitment to the faith-based mission of building a culture of patient care excellence at Methodist Le Bonheur Healthcare.
+On October 25, 2007, at the Methodist Le Bonheur Healthcare Board meeting, Shorb was honored with the Meritorious Service Award by the Tennessee Hospital Association.
+The award was presented by Craig Becker, president and CEO of THA.
+The award recognized Shorb for his leadership, inspiration, and commitment to the faith-based mission of building a culture of patient care excellence at Methodist Le Bonheur Healthcare.

-Prior to his health care career, Shorb was a project engineer with Exxon and a lieutenant commander in the U.S. Navy.
-He received a Bachelor of Science degree in civil engineering from Clemson University and a Master of Business Administration from Memphis State University (now the University of Memphis).
+Prior to his healthcare career, Shorb was a project engineer with Exxon and a lieutenant commander in the U.S. Navy.
+He received a Bachelor of Science in civil engineering from Clemson University and a Master of Business Administration from Memphis State University (now the University of Memphis).